xxao/linque/README.md

 ### .skip_while(condition)
 Produces new sequence by bypassing contiguous items from the start of current sequence until specified condition fails the first time.
+This call does not evaluate current sequence.
 This functionality is also available as a *linque.skip_while(sequence, condition)* utility function.

 ```python
 data = (0, 1, 2, 3, 4, 5, 4, 3, 2, 2, 0)